Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Introduction

 Through our investigation, we demonstrate that seemingly minor modifications in the optimization process can yield substantial enhancements in accuracy, often spanning orders of magnitude.
 By fine-tuning the optimizer selection, we uncover improvements that result in refined solutions with high precision.
 Moreover, this allows us to reduce the size of the network in tandem with the choice of optimizer, resulting in significant reductions in computational overhead.
 This focus-in-optimization approach not only enhances accuracy but also saves computational resources, paving the way for faster and more efficient simulations with PINNs, and enhancing their scalability and applicability across diverse domains of physics and engineering.

 The paper is structured as follows: Section \ref{sec:summary} provides a brief overview of our PINN framework and discusses key issues related to commonly used optimizers.
+We dive into the details behind the optimization process in PINNs and we present our proposed contributions to improve it in Section \ref{sec:optimization_method}.
 In Section \ref{sec:ns_magnetosphere}, we thoroughly examine a relatively simple case to demonstrate the significant impact of selecting the appropriate optimizer and how such a choice can minimize network size while achieving excellent results, surpassing previous studies with similar problems.
 Additionally, in Section \ref{sec:other_problems}, we present a comprehensive set of physical problems spanning various fields, illustrating that the insights from the preceding section can be extended to a large variety of problems.
 Finally, Section \ref{sec:conclusions} summarizes our findings and outlines potential paths for future improvements.
+All code accompanying this manuscript is available on GitHub at \url{https://github.com/jorgeurban/self_scaled_algorithms_pinns}.